Bugzey/Team-Midas/7. Documentation/Doc_010 Documentation.md

 	 - green: there is data with low values
 	 - yellow: there are values with middle values
 	 - red: there are values, which are really high

 After using the threshold of 50 µg/m3, the red color is equivalent to every value, which exceeds the EU air quality limit.
+See in Chart DU\_200 01 below.

-Chart DU\_0200 01 - Sofia PM10 Pollution Heat Map Throughout Time
+Chart DU\_0200 01 - PM10 Pollution Above Treshold of 50 µg/m3.

 ![2.
+Data Understanding/DU_410-pm10-heat-map-above-threshold.gif][Du_0201_01]

+Chart DU\_0200 02 - Sofia PM10 Pollution Heat Map Throughout Time

-Data Understanding/DU_400-pm10-heat-map-over-time.gif][Du_0201_01]
+![2.
+Data Understanding/DU_400-pm10-heat-map-over-time.gif][Du_0201_02]

 ### METEOROLOGICAL DATA from SOFIA AIRPORT (LBSF) - METEO-data